 At the time, I didn’t have a PO Box, so I gave him my home address.

-He mailed me the manuscript and when I read it quickly realized this guy was crazy and according to him, he was heading to prison.
-I politely explained that because of my work load I couldn’t take on his project.
+He mailed me the manuscript, and when I read it, I quickly realized this guy was not mentally sound.
+On top of this, he said he was heading to prison.
+I politely explained that because of my workload, I couldn’t take on his project.

 These are two warnings to all you freelance writers and ghostwriters out there: